Dix206/flutter_admin_tool/README.md

     required this.startingTime,
   });

-  CmsObjectValue toCmsObjectValue() {
+  FlatObjectValue toFlatObjectValue() {
-    return CmsObjectValue(
+    return FlatObjectValue(
       id: id,
       values: [
-        CmsAttributeValue(id: 'id', value: id),
+        FlatAttributeValue(id: 'id', value: id),
-        CmsAttributeValue(id: 'title', value: title),
+        FlatAttributeValue(id: 'title', value: title),
-        CmsAttributeValue(
+        FlatAttributeValue(
           id: 'location',
           value: locationLatitude != null && locationLongitude != null
               ?
-CmsLocation(
+FlatLocation(
                   latitude: locationLatitude!,
                   longitude: locationLongitude!,
                 )
               : null,
         ),
-        CmsAttributeValue(id: 'startingTime', value: startingTime),
+        FlatAttributeValue(id: 'startingTime', value: startingTime),
       ],
     );
   }

-  factory Event.fromCmsObjectValue({
+  factory Event.fromFlatObjectValue({
-    required CmsObjectValue cmsObjectValue,
+    required FlatObjectValue flatObjectValue,
     String? id,
   }) {
     return Event(
-      id: id ?? cmsObjectValue.id!,
+      id: id ?? flatObjectValue.id!,
-      title: cmsObjectValue.getAttributeValueByAttributeId('title'),
+      title: flatObjectValue.getAttributeValueByAttributeId('title'),
-      locationLatitude: (cmsObjectValue.getAttributeValueByAttributeId('location') as CmsLocation?)?.latitude,
+      locationLatitude: (flatObjectValue.getAttributeValueByAttributeId('location') as FlatLocation?)?.latitude,
-      locationLongitude: (cmsObjectValue.getAttributeValueByAttributeId('location') as CmsLocation?)?.longitude,
+      locationLongitude: (flatObjectValue.getAttributeValueByAttributeId('location') as FlatLocation?)?.longitude,
-      startingTime: cmsObjectValue.getAttributeValueByAttributeId('startingTime'),
+      startingTime: flatObjectValue.getAttributeValueByAttributeId('startingTime'),
     );
   }
 }
 ```

-### Load Cms Objects
+### Load Flat Objects
-The most complex function is `OnLoadCmsObjects`.
+The most complex function is `OnLoadFlatObjects`.
 Thats because this function also handles pagination, filtering and sorting items.

-For the pagination behavior it doesnt directly return a list of `CmsObjectValue` but an `CmsObjectValueList` object, which contains that `CmsObjectValue` list.
-Additionaly the `CmsObjectValueList` needs an `overallPageCount` value.
+For the pagination behavior it doesnt directly return a list of `FlatObjectValue` but an `FlatObjectValueList` object, which contains that `FlatObjectValue` list.
+Additionaly the `FlatObjectValueList` needs an `overallPageCount` value.
 This is needed to handle the pagination correctly.

-The `OnLoadCmsObjects` function gets an `page` value.
+The `OnLoadFlatObjects` function gets an `page` value.
 Thats the value of the page which should be loaded and returned from the function.
 The size of each page could be defined by yourself.

 The only search parameter for now is `searchQuery`.
 That optional parameter contains the search text which was entered by the user to filter the objects.
 How implement that filter is up to you.

-For sort functionality an optional value of `CmsObjectSortOptions` will be passed.
+For sort functionality an optional value of `FlatObjectSortOptions` will be passed.
 That object contains the attributeId of the attribute according to which sorting is to take place.
 If the value `ascending` is set to true, the attribute should be sorted ascending, otherwise descending.
 The objects can only be sorted by attributes where the values `shouldBeDisplayedOnOverviewTable` and `canObjectBeSortedByThisAttribute` both where set to true.

 ## Custom Strings
-You can override every string which is used in Flutter CMS.
-To do that you need to pass a `CmsTexts` object to the `FlutterCms` widget.
-That object contains all strings which are used in Flutter CMS.
-You can find the default strings in the constructor of the `CmsTexts` class.
+You can override every string which is used in Flutter Flat.
+To do that you need to pass a `FlatTexts` object to the `FlatApp`.
+That object contains all strings which are used in Flutter Flat.
+You can find the default strings in the constructor of the `FlatTexts` class.

 ## Custom Screens
 You can define two kinds of custom screens.
 One is a custom menu entry which is displayed in the main menu and the other one is a public screen which can be reached before the user is logged in.

-### Cms Custom Menu Entry
+### Flat Custom Menu Entry
-To define custom menu entries you need to pass a list of `CmsCustomMenuEntry` to the `FlutterCms` widget.
-The `id` of a `CmsCustomMenuEntry` will be used for navigation and will be shown in the url.
+To define custom menu entries you need to pass a list of `FlatCustomMenuEntry` to the `FlatApp`.
+The `id` of a `FlatCustomMenuEntry` will be used for navigation and will be shown in the url.
 The `displayName` will be visible in the menu and the `contentBuilder` has to return the widget which should be shown if the menu entry is selected.

 These menu entries can only be reached if the user is logged in.
 So it is possible to display content there based on the logged in user.

-### Cms Unauthorized Route
+### Flat Unauthorized Route
-A `CmsUnauthorizedRoute` is a route which can be reached before the user logged in.
-You can pass a list of `CmsUnauthorizedRoute` to the `FlutterCms` widget to define these routes.
-As Flutter CMS uses GoRouter for navigation you can reach your passed routes simply by using the GoRouter and navigate with it to your passed `path`.
-You also have to pass a `pageBuilder` to the `CmsUnauthorizedRoute`.
+A `FlatUnauthorizedRoute` is a route which can be reached before the user logged in.
+You can pass a list of `FlatUnauthorizedRoute` to the `FlatApp` to define these routes.
+As Flutter Flat uses GoRouter for navigation you can reach your passed routes simply by using the GoRouter and navigate with it to your passed `path`.
+You also have to pass a `pageBuilder` to the `FlatUnauthorizedRoute`.
 This is the same pageBuilder you would pass to the `GoRouter`.
 So it is also possible to work with parameters.
 It is not possible to navigate to these routes if the user is logged in.
 Examples for using these routes could be a registration or a forgot password screen.

 ## Theming
-To customize the look and feel of Flutter CMS you can use just pass your own `lightTheme`and `darkTheme` to `FlutterCms` widget.
+To customize the look and feel of Flutter Flat you can use just pass your own `lightTheme`and `darkTheme` to `FlatApp`.
 The mainly used colors are `background`, `surface` and `primary`.
 So you can get a good result by just changing these colors.